orbitersim/orbiter/README.md

 ORBITER_PLANET_TEXTURE_INSTALL_DIR entry in CMake.
 For example, if Orbiter was installed in `C:\Orbiter`, the CMake option should be set to `C:/Orbiter/Textures`.

+This path can also be set using ORBITER_PLANET_TEXTURE_INSTALL_DIR environment variable

 Alternatively, you can configure the texture directory after building Orbiter by setting the `PlanetTexDir` entry in `Orbiter.cfg`.